"Label from Somewhere": Reflexive Annotating for Situated AI Alignment

 \textit{Surfacing Marginalised Perspectives.} Our study suggests that marginalisation in alignment data can occur not only through under-representation but through representational mismatch, when systems recognise only certain forms of positionality as legitimate.
 Reflexive annotating allows annotators to articulate values and experiences in their own terms, helping surface perspectives that might otherwise remain invisible.
 This aligns with work showing that minority or dissenting judgments often raise concerns overlooked by consensus-driven approaches \cite{fazelpour2025value}, as well as standpoint-theoretic arguments that such perspectives may be most epistemically valuable for alignment \cite{harding2004feminist, harding2013rethinking}.

-\textit{Making Disagreement Legible.} Rather than treating disagreement as noise to be eliminated, reflexive annotating renders it interpretable.
+\textit{Making Disagreement Legible.} Following recent calls to value pluralism \cite{sorensen2024roadmap}, situated annotations render disagreement and value pluralism interpretable.
 Prior work has shown that disagreement often reflects subjectivity or ambiguity rather than error and should be preserved \cite{leonardelli2021agreeing, uma2021learning, fleisig2024perspectivist, frenda2025perspectivist}.
-Existing technical approaches, such as modelling annotators individually \cite{deng2023you, geva2019we}, learning from label distributions \cite{rodrigues2018deep, weerasooriya2023disagreement}, or using disagreement for uncertainty-aware prediction \cite{khurana2024crowd}, could be extended by situated annotations that clarifies why judgments diverge.
+Existing technical approaches, such as modelling annotators individually \cite{deng2023you, geva2019we}, learning from label distributions \cite{rodrigues2018deep, weerasooriya2023disagreement}, or using disagreement for uncertainty-aware prediction \cite{khurana2024crowd}, could be extended by situated annotations that clarify why judgments diverge.
 In this way, disagreement becomes legible as a relational phenomenon between annotator, input, and context.